 When the race came, I was able to not think of anything but the race.
 All outside drama, stress, frustrations, bills.... it all disappeared for 4 solid days and it was amazing!
 During the race I had challenges to adapt to and overcome, communications, teamwork, adrenaline rushes... it was all there.
 My co-driver (Tracy Manspeaker) had lost her voice, and she had to use hand signals, with me, a driver who had never competed in a single motor-sports race before let alone a stage rally!
 We lost power steering, we got two flat tires, we sucked up water on stage and lost minutes of time on stage.

 It wasn't until Tracy and I were on transit to the last stage that it hit me in how INCREDIBLE this experience was.
 It was then that I realized that I needed to start something to get other veterans involved.
 Over the next three years I volunteered at rallies, worked on getting a program up and running, and I can honestly say that rally has helped keep me alive and still is.
 It is helping other veterans who are already in the sport and it is helping veterans that I have introduced to the sport.
-With the support of Mark Tabor at Tabor Accounting Group and other people in the rally family, we finalized the paperwork with the IRS to create a 501(c)(3) non-profit called Phoenix Project (phxpjt.com).
-It wasn’t until close the time of filing the paperwork with the IRS that I chose the name.
-Like military veterans, the phoenix is strong powerful animal and presence can shine as bright as the sun.
-Its life ended by fire and leaving nothing but ashes behind but, from those ashes a new phoenix is born.
+With the support of Mark Tabor at Tabor Accounting Group and other people in the rally family, we finalized the paperwork with the IRS to create a 501(c)(3) non-profit called Phoenix Project (phxpjt.org).
+It wasn’t until close to the time of filing the paperwork with the IRS that I chose the name.
+Like military veterans, the phoenix is a strong powerful animal and its presence can shine as bright as the sun.
+Its life ended by fire and leaves nothing but ashes behind and from those ashes a new phoenix is born.
 As for the word “project”, it is defined as: to plan, figure, or estimate for the future.
-It’s always ongoing, things change, but you’re always trying to work hard to better yourself, your physical surroundings, and those who surround you.
+A project is always ongoing, things change, but you’re always trying to work hard to better yourself, your physical surroundings, and those who surround you.